Xand3rxx/react-native-nft-marketplace/README.md

 This react native NFT Marketplace application features the following:

 1. A home page to display list of NFT's
+2. Search functionality
-2. A details page to provide information about the selected NFT and see the active bids.
+3. A details page to provide information about the selected NFT and see the active bids.

 ## What is non-fungible token(NFT)?